princeahmed/toto/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WordPress Plugin Boilerplate for Developers.
+Engage visitors by displaying different type of notification such as: Social Proof, Fomo, WooCommerce Recent Sales & Upsells, Email Subscription Form, Countdown Timer, Review Feedback, Social Shares, Coupon, Video Popup and Many More Notification & Popup.

 == Description ==

-Engage users by displaying different type of notification such as: Social Proof, Fomo, WooCommercer Recent Sales & Upsells, Email Subscription Form, Countdown Timer, Review Feedback, Social Shares, Coupon, Video Popup and Many More Notification & Popup.
+Let your visitors to know about your special offers, deals, announcement, etc. with a call to action.
+Notification+ brings the best notification popup solution for WordPress.
+You could turn on the end, start time, you will get detail statistics how your notification popups are working as well.
+Engage and Convert Your Users By Displaying 14+ Types Of Notifications of This Plugin.

-== Notification Plus Plugin Features: ==
+== NOTIFICATION PLUS PLUGIN FEATURES: ==
-* Dynamic Assets Management With Webpack.
-* Well Structured Codes
+* Social Proof Notification Popup
+* Popup on Exit-Intent, Time Delay and Scroll Percentage
+* Countdown Timer Popup

 == HOW DOES IT WORK / FUNCTIONALITY EXPLAINED: ==

-It makes your works easy.
+Notification+ helps you to grab the attention of your website visitors and gain their trust instantly by showing real-time sales and engagement notifications.
+It creates urgency among your visitors in order to purchase your products right now.
+No one wants to be left out, after all.

+For detecting the visitors's location a third party service has been used.
+Here is the [link](https://www.iplocate.io "ip-api.com") of the service and here are the [Terms and Policies](https://www.iplocate.io/legal "Terms and Policies") of the service.

 == Compatibility ==